Strumenta/kolasu/lionweb-gen/README.md

-Logic to generate Kotlin classes from LionWeb languages.
+Logic to generate Kolasu AST classes from LionWeb languages.